 Here’s what you need to know about why kids with ADHD often feel bored, and how you can help your child.

 Here’s an example.
-A grade-schooler with ADHD keeps disrupting the class.
-The teacher thinks he’s intentionally acting up and sends him to the principal’s office.
-The child tells the principal that it’s boring or even stupid to “just sit there” in class.
+Joseph, a grade-schooler with ADHD, keeps disrupting the class.
+The teacher thinks Joseph is intentionally acting up and sends him to the principal’s office.
+Joseph tells the principal that it’s boring or even stupid to “just sit there” in class.

 What that really means: “I can’t just sit there.
 I need to find something that really interests me in order to sit still and stay focused.”